jaantollander/masters-thesis/content/20_background.md

 ## Computing at CSC
+- TODO: expand the discussion

 *CSC - The IT Center for Science* provides ICT services for higher education institutions, research institutes, culture, public administration and enterprises.
 It is owned by the Finnish-state and higher education institutions.
 These services include access to high-performance computing, cloud computing and data storage, as well as, training and technical support for using them.
-We will be looking at the structure of CSC *Puhti* cluster.
+We will be focusing on the *Puhti* cluster, explains its structure and the issues related the usage of the Lustre file system.

-> TODO: explain cloud side, object storage, etc